fluidself/fluidself.org/_books/business/letters-from-a-self-made-merchant-to-his-son.md

 When a fellow knows his business, he doesn't have to explain to people that he does.
 It isn't what a man knows, but what he thinks he knows that he brags about.
 Big talk means little knowledge.

-When you make a mistake, don't make the second one--keeping it to yourself.
+When you make a mistake, don't make the second one—keeping it to yourself.
 Own up.
 The time to sort out rotten eggs is at the nest.
 The deeper you hide them in the case the longer they stay in circulation, and the worse impression they make when they finally come to the breakfast-table.

 It isn't enough to be all right in this world; you've got to look all right as well, because two-thirds of success is making people think you are all right.
 So you have to be governed by general rules, even though you may be an exception.
 When a fellow gets to the point where he is something in particular, he doesn't have to care because he doesn't look like anything special; but while a young fellow isn't anything in particular, it is a mighty valuable asset if he looks like something special.

-There are two unpardonable sins in this world--success and failure.
+There are two unpardonable sins in this world—success and failure.
 Those who succeed can't forgive a fellow for being a failure, and those who fail can't forgive him for being a success.
 If you do succeed, though, you will be too busy to bother very much about what the failures think.

 A man who does big things is too busy to talk about them.
 When the jaws really need exercise, chew gum.